bcornec/Lab-git/Git/Base.md

 ### Modifying content

 Now that we have some content, let's start making modifications and see how Git deals with them !
-Edit 2 files in the `ssh` directory, modify some content in it (we do not care of correctness at that point) and validate these 2 sets of modifications.
+Edit 2 files in the `ssh` directory, modify some content in it (we do not care about correctness at this point) and validate these 2 sets of modifications.
 Review your modification (expressed as a patch format - lines starting with a '+' will be added and those starting with a '-' will be removed):

 `userX:~/localrepo$` **`git status`**
 ```